ochrons/scalajs-spa-tutorial/doc/css-in-scala.md

 [functional styles](http://japgolly.github.io/scalacss/book/features/stylef.html) and is a way of listing all possible values for a style that are generated before being used.

-`commonStyle` is such a functional style, which takes as an input one value from the defined domain and returns the appropriate style.
+`commonStyle` is a *functional style*, which takes as an input one value from the defined domain and returns the appropriate style.
 We can define all possible Bootstrap `button` styles with simply

 ```scala